Before starting the manufacturing stage, here are some basic technical points.

 What size watch strap should I choose?

-We will guide you in choosing the width and length necessary to have a watch strap adapted to the size of your wrist.
+We will guide you on choosing the right width and length to ensure your watch strap fits your wrist size.

-Important : we do not recommend taking measurements of one of your old watch straps which, over time, may have become deformed/shrunk ( heat, humidity, perspiration, etc. ).
+Important : we do not recommend taking measurements from one of your old watch straps which, over time, may have been deformed/shrunk ( heat, humidity, perspiration… ).

-The first step is to measure the inside lug spacing to know the required width of the watch strap.
+The first step is to measure the inside distance between the lugs to determine the required width of the watch strap.

-The width of the lug, which is equivalent to the width of your watch strap, will allow you to define the total length required for the strap.
-Please note: if the "original" strap is too small, the total length will need to be adjusted (refer instead to the wrist circumference).
-We invite you to refer to our table below which presents the "standards".
+The lug width, which corresponds to the width of your watch strap, will determine the total length needed for the strap.
+Note: if the original strap is too small, you will need to adjust the total length (refer to your wrist measurement).
+Please refer to our table below, which shows the standard sizes.

 < 16.5 cm |